LLM evaluation and guardrails

 The metric proves it worked.
 The human proves it mattered.
 I track both.

-04 — On AI
+04 On AI

 I've spent the better part of the last two years building AI-native products and evaluation frameworks.
-That changes how you think about what "done" means — with LLMs, done isn't a state, it's a dial.
+That changes how you think about what "done" means.
+With LLMs, done isn't a state, it's a dial.

 What I built at Tech1M

-Evaluation and guardrails framework for LLM features — content relevance, groundedness scoring, PII safeguards, rubric-based output evaluation.
+Evaluation and guardrails framework for LLM features: content relevance, groundedness scoring, PII safeguards, rubric-based output evaluation.
 Goal was stabilising quality before GA, not patching after.

 The teams getting the most from AI understand their problem space deeply enough to evaluate the output.
 You can't prompt your way out of not knowing what you're solving for.

 I'm also thinking about what AI does to the humans using the products.
 That's the question I don't think enough PMs are asking.
-I'm asking it.

 I'm easy to reach and enjoy a good conversation about hard problems.
 No pitch needed.